In For the other pages in this series go to the Affiliate Marketing for Beginners main page.

 When you go to the Application Management area, you can find ACCESS DETAILS, where you can see both the web address for the application and the WordPress admin page URL.

 The application can be launched by clicking the arrow icon in the APPLICATION URL.
 In the ADMIN PANEL section, you can launch the admin panel and get the admin credentials to log in to the application’s back end.

 Congratulations on getting to this point…

 It has been a bit techy.
-If you are having any problems, reach out to us and we will help you out.
+If you have any problems, reach out to us and we will help you out.

-In the next Article in the Affiliate Marketing For Beginner Series, we will move into WordPress with some basic configuration settings and then set up a theme to make your new site looking pretty.
+In the next Article in the Affiliate Marketing for Beginner Series, WordPress Settings, we will move into WordPress with basic configuration settings and then set up a theme to make your new site look pretty.

 Founder of Mango & Coffee, George is a full stack software development professional for over 25 years.
 Since 2017 has developed an interest with online marketing, specifically SEO strategies and Content Marketing to increase traffic from search engines.